programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 For example, `scale_color_continuous()` controls the color aesthetic using a continuous scale, while `scale_shape_discrete()` modifies the shape aesthetic using a discrete scale.

-Before we start adding in scales, let's store our previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot which vary only in certain aspects.
+Before you start adding scales, it will be helpful to store your previous plot in a variable `p1`: this is a convenient way to create different versions of the same plot in order to vary only certain aspects.

 ```